Call Today 914-530-3070

-What You Need to Know About ADA Website Compliance
+What You Need to Know About Ada Website Compliance

 The Americans with Disabilities Act (ADA) requires businesses to accommodate people with physical and cognitive impairments.
 Although the ADA was designed with physical public spaces in mind, in our online world, digital spaces must also comply with the ADA.
 What this means is that websites and mobile apps have to be accessible to disabled individuals.
 If you do not comply with ADA internet accessibility guidelines, you could face fines, lawsuits, implementation costs, and loss of customers.